How do you pick the Austen books that inspire your stories?

 If your characters met you in real life, what would they say or do to you?

-I am pretty sure, out of all the characters in the book, I am more like Mary in personality than the others.
+I am pretty sure, out of all the characters in the book, I am more like Mary, from Modern Persuasion, in personality than the others.
 I suspect the other characters would probably treat me the way they treat Mary: tolerate because they love her.
-Elizabeth, I am pretty sure, would forget I even exist.
-I imagine she would meet me multiple times and forget that she has met me before.

 When you are writing a modern version of an old book, how much do you feel obliged to stick with the original plot line?
 Modern individuals might make totally different decisions than the characters in the original story make.
 If these decisions are crucial to the plot, how do you get around that?